coolaj86/appr/README.md

 Be sure to replace `appName` with the name of the app you want to delete.
 Otherwise, you may run into problems down the line.

-After the app is removed, you will need to restart the patented SpotterRF Apps server.
+After the app is removed, you will need to restart the non-patented HurpDurp Apps server.
 To perform this action, please refer to the information above.

 Publishing applications, and you.